yjlo123/blog/content/leetcode/55_jump-game.md

 title: "55 Jump Game"
 date: 2021-03-18T00:00:00+08:00
 draft: false
-tags: ["leetcode", "lc_medium", "lc_greedy"]
+tags: ["leetcode", "lc_medium", "lc_greedy", "lc_dp"]
 ---

-Given an array of non-negative integers `nums`, you are initially positioned at the **first index** of the array.

-Each element in the array represents your maximum jump length at that position.
+You are given an integer array `nums`.
+You are initially positioned at the array's **first index**, and each element in the array represents your maximum jump length at that position.

-Determine if you are able to reach the last index.
+Return _`true` if you can reach the last index, or `false` otherwise._

 **Example 1:**
 ```